purej/purej-parent/README.md

 The Maven parent POM for <b>com.purej</b> projects.
 This POM specifies the versions of commonly used Maven plugins and applies the following non-standard configurations:

 * compiler-plugin: configurable JDK version, show warnings
-* jar/war/ear-plugin: add implementation manifest entries automatically
+* jar/war: add implementation manifest entries automatically
-* javadoc-plugin: works for both Java 1.8 and < 1.8 (using an automatic profile)
+* jar: add automatic-module-name for java 11 / jigsaw support

 The following plugins are automatically executed:
 * source-plugin: to produce a -sources.jar